 Lateral Incisors – teeth beside the front teeth

 Lateral incisors are the two teeth located on either side of the front teeth or central incisors.
-They are important for cutting food into small pieces for easier chewing and digestion.
-They also help hold food in place while chewing and can bite off larger pieces of food.
+They are essential for cutting food into small pieces for easier chewing and digestion.
+They also help hold food in place while chewing and can bite off more significant pieces of food.

 The shape of the lateral incisors is unique compared to other teeth in the mouth.
 They have a single cusp and a pointed tip at the top of each tooth.
 This cusp helps them grip food and break it into smaller pieces before swallowing it.
 The sides of the lateral incisors are slightly curved, which allows them to fit snugly between the central incisors and canines when biting down on something.